HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 ### Output

+To store the output of the tracker fast simulation, new tool was introduced.
+It saves the colleciot of tracks/particles that may be later treated as if they were simulated and reconstructed in the tracker.
 `SimG4SaveSmearedParticles` tool stores all the particles (EDM `ParticleCollection`) and particlesMCparticles (EDM `ParticleMCParticleAssociationCollection`).
 They can be treated as 'reconstructed' particles as the detector effects (both resolution and reconstruction efficiency) are imitated by the smearing and the resulting changes to the momentum are taken into account.
 In the current implementation only the primary particles may be saved as they contain the particle information created in the translation of the event.
 This needs to be reimplemented so that the information is attached to the track rather then to the particle.

+In case of the calorimeters, fast simulation produces energy deposits that are saved to the hit collections.
+Hence, they are treated the same way as the energy deopsits from the hits collections from the full simulation (and they can undergo the full chain of the reconstruction using the same tools).
+The only difference comes from the nature of the hit creation: they are created instantly, hence they do not carry information of the time of the deposit.